-EuroCert archives data by its own means, using metal lockers, with key locks, fireproof safes and dedicated secure network resource.
+EuroCert archives data by its own means, in access control rooms, using metal lockers, with key locks, fireproof safes and dedicated secure network resource.
 Archive copies of electronic data are stores in the primary centre.
 Detailed procedures of creating archives are regulated by internal EuroCert policies.